Grendon, Northamptonshire

-Grendon is a small village and civil parish in rural Northamptonshire, England, on the borders of Bedfordshire and Buckinghamshire.
+Grendon or "Grenrian" as the locals call it, is a small village and civil parish in rural Northamptonshire, England, on the borders of Bedfordshire and Buckinghamshire.
 Many houses are made of the local limestone and various older thatched houses survive.
 The name of the village means "green hill" and today the village remains centred on the hill.
-As with Earls Barton, the village was owned by Judith, the niece of William the Conqueror.
+As with Earls Barton, the village was owned by Judith of Lens, the niece of William the Conqueror.

 At the time of the 2011 census, the parish population was 544; the village is a popular place to live with commuters to London or Milton Keynes.
 It is the site of the 19th-century local uprising called the 'Battle of Grendon'.
 The village is in two parts, separated by a brook.
 The smaller part of the village is often shown on maps as Lower End whilst the higher (southern) part of the village is at the top of the (steep) hill.

 History

 The village is mentioned in the Domesday Book of 1086, when Grendon formed part of the hundred of Wymersley, which covered an area of 52 sqmi.
 Here it is listed as having three hides and one virgate and land enough for nine ploughs, twelve sochmen, three mills rendering 3 shillings, along with 30 acres of meadow.

 There is a village folklore about drunken revellers leaving the pub in olden days trying to fish the reflection of the moon from the brook; these characters became known as "Moonrakers".
 This story was reported by Thomas Sternberg in his 1851 book The Dialogue and Folk-lore of Northamptonshire, in which he reports that: